christianburtt/genius/README.md

-# Guess the Pattern Game
+# Guess the Pattern Game "Genius"

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple React.js based board game for 1 player.
 ## How to play

 Within 8 guesses, you try to guess the color pattern of 4 out of 6 possibile colors.
 Basically the same as "Mastermind" board game